ipfs/js-ipfs/README.md

 // https://github.com/ipfs/js-ipfs-repo
 const repo = <IPFS Repo instance or repo path>

+// If you want to use the WebRTC transport in Node.js, you have to add it separately.
+Note, WebRTC comes out of the box in the Browser! const wrtc = require('wrtc') // or require('electron-webrtc')() const WStar = require('libp2p-webrtc-star') const wstar = WStar({ wrtc: wrtc })

 const node = new IPFS({
   repo: repo,
   init: true, // default